-Mid/Late summer-bearing variety to help fill the harvest gap in late July to early August between standard early and late season varieties.
-Hardy plants produce fruit that holds up well to handling.
+This red raspberry variety helps fill the harvest gap in late July to early August between standard early and late season varieties.
+Hardy plants produce berries that hold up well to handling.
+Bred in New York.
 Grows best in Zones 4-7.

 Out Of Stock